 You have paid someone to help you raise.
 If they are doing the whole outreach thing, then you are imbuing them with your reputation by proxy.

 Their sole goal is to close a deal as fast as possible to make a % of your round.
 Maybe they have some intern spamming VCs on a schedule, constantly following up as they don’t really have a relationship.
 The VC is going to get annoyed with your company if they are being hounded.
 This is kind of hard to explain.
-When I have had intermediaries reach out (they all seem to be from India) you just want to delete their email.
+When I have had intermediaries reach out you just want to delete their email.
 They try to sort of anonymise who the startup, the information is in a weird form.
 Oh, the most annoying thing is that the deck is about the fundraiser.
 Their logo is on each page instead of yours.
 I’m not even joking, I once got a deck where the first 10 pages was a sales deck talking about the fundraiser.
 You can’t make it up.